-Patients with genetic disorders requiring pre implantation diagnosis and embryo selection based on this are commissioned by NHSE and are not affected by this consultation.
+Services for patients with genetic disorders requiring pre-implantation diagnosis and embryo selection based on this are commissioned by NHS England and are not affected by this consultation.

-What ever decision is made around this proposal will be reviewed at the end of this funding formula period of three years.
+Whatever decision is made, this proposal will be reviewed at the end of this funding formula period in April 2019.